Dubai students raise Dh720,000, give 9,000 kits to charity schools

 The students were abuzz with excitement as they were getting ready for the donation drive made possible through the “Students for Students" initiative that has successfully raised Dh720,000 in its first phase.

-These activities joined by 14 participating schools will be taking place from June 10 to 25 across various educational institutions in Dubai.
+These activities joined by 14 participating schools are taking place from June 10 to June 25 across various educational institutions in Dubai.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.